The Official Website of

 A gifted bandleader, heading up Cactus Mack & his Saddle Tramps ,The Arizona Wranglers and O Bar O Cowboys (just to name a few); Cactus befriended a young Leonard Sly, who traveled with him and the O Bar O 'boys before becoming Roy Rogers and the Sons of the Pioneers, respectively.

-Rex Allen Sr. spoke in his autibiography of the pleasure it was in those early days hearing Cactus & Roy picking & singing in front of the movie theatre in Willcox Arizona; home to the Rex Allen Museum.
+Rex Allen Sr. spoke in his autobiography of the pleasure it was in those early days hearing Cactus & Roy picking & singing in front of the movie theatre in Willcox Arizona.

-Relatives Glenn Strange and Rex Allen had quite far reaching careers.
+Relatives Glenn Strange and Rex Allen also had quite far reaching careers.

 Bio from 'B Westerns' on Glenn